-sion costs necessary to tie them into the grid.
+Because open land is plentiful near population centers in the Southwest U.S., it is common to locate large utility-scale solar PV near existing transmission links.
+New plants have to pay and report interconnection costs, which cover the extra transmission costs necessary to tie them into the grid.
 In Arizona, the mean interconnection costs for plants built between 2003 and 2011 were \$45,454 per MW for natural gas combined cycle plants and \$64,802 for solar PV plants.
-Applying our data on solar production rates, and our assumed discount factor and plant lifespan to these numbers, the extra interconnection costs for solar are very small, about \$0.78 per MWh generated.
+Applying our data on solar production rates, and our assumed discount factor and plant lifespan to these numbers, the extra interconnection costs for solar are very small, about \$0.78 per MWh generated, and hence we do not model these extra costs.